Last updated on June 18th, 2021 at 04:12 pmJump to Recipe

 - Add the tomato paste, chopped tomato, and chopped bell peppers, salt and pepper to taste and the lemon juice, stir and add the chicken stock, cook for another 10 minutes.

-- Add 6 cups of boiled hot water, bay leaves and potatoes, cook on low heat until potatoes are tender, but not crumbly.
+- Add 6 cups of chicken broth, bay leaves and potatoes, cook on low heat until potatoes are tender, but not crumbly.
 Once the potatoes are cooked, rinse the beans under cold water and add to the soup.
 Stir everything gently, taste and adjust for salt and pepper.

 - To make the soup more tangy, add a little more lemon juice.
-If the soup is too thick add more boiled hot water.
+If the soup is too thick add more broth.

 - Let the soup boil for 3 minutes on low heat and remove from heat.